HMS Raven II: Career

 The East Indies and Egypt Squadron reassembled in late August with Raven II, Anne and Ben-my-Chree and the aircraft from the three carriers attacked the Turkish supply dump at El Afule for thirty minutes.
 The squadron then steamed south along the Palestinian coast where they encountered two Turkish supply dhows.
 One was sunk by the escorting Arbalète while the other was captured.
 The squadron flew off seven aircraft that attacked an encampment at Bureir and a nearby railroad viaduct.
 Raven II was then sent to the Adalia area on the Turkish coast where her aircraft bombed a factory at Fineka and searched for U-boat bases On 1 September, the ship was in Port Said preparing for another sortie into the Red Sea when she was hit by a bomb dropped by a German aircraft (probably the first successful air attack on an aviation vessel).
 Although Raven II was only lightly damaged, Anne was sent in her place.
 Raven II relieved Anne on 26 October in the Red Sea and her aircraft bombed Turkish forces advancing on Rabigh and Yenbo on 10 December.
 Shortly afterwards, the ship was transferred back to the Eastern Mediterranean where her aircraft attacked a bridge over the Ceyhan River with one 65 lb bomb and eight 16 lb bombs on 27 December.

 On 10 March 1917, Raven II and the Pothuau sailed for the Indian Ocean to hunt for the German Q-ship Wolf.
 For this mission she carried a Short Baby and two Short 184s.
 The two ships searched the Laccadive Islands en route to Colombo, Ceylon, which they reached on 2 April.
 They then searched the Chagos Archipelago and the Maldive Islands and returned to Colombo.
 Engine problems forced a Short 184 to make an emergency landing on 21 April in the Maldives; the crew rejoined the ship on 6 May after a series of adventures that inspired Rudyard Kipling's story "A Flight of Fact".
 Raven II recovered the floatplane and its aircraft continued to fly search missions from Colombo until 21 May.
 She then joined a convoy bound for Egypt and arrived back in Port Said on 10 June.
 In early November, the ship's aircraft observed fire for a variety of ships during the Third Battle of Gaza.

 Commercial service

 HMS Raven II was paid off shortly afterwards and, renamed Ravenrock, served as a collier under the Red Ensign from January 1918 until the end of the war under the management of Grahams & Co.
 She was sold to British Dominion Steamship Co. in 1923 and resold later that year to Karafuto Kisen Kabushiki Kaisha (KKK), which renamed her Heiyei Maru No. 7.
 In 1935, the ship was sold to Inuri KKK and she was renamed Heiei Maru No. 7 in 1938.
-The ship was sunk during the Second World War, although the circumstances are unknown.
+The ship was sunk during the Second World War on 12 January 1945 by US airplane attacks of Mekong mouth of position 10.46 N 106.42 E.